carlosfrias/apigee-opdk-setup-bootstrap-upload-archive/README.md

 ------------

 The Apigee Bootstrap must be installed so that the Apigee Service component is available prior to running this role.
-The  Apigee Mirror exists and has been packaged into a downloadable archive.
+The  Apigee Mirror archive has been downloaded and is ready to be uploaded to the target server.

 Role Variables
 --------------